Masterkent11/chatapp-exam/README.md

 # chatapp-exam
-You can can view the live Kento chat app here https://kento-chatapp.vercel.app/ Thanks!
+You can view the live Kento chat app here https://kento-chatapp.vercel.app/ Thanks!